It refers to the displacement of a chromosome segment to a new place in the genome.

-The now famous Philadelphia chromosome consists of a reciprocal fusion of parts of chromosome 9 and chromosome 22 and is a prototypical example of a cancer-causing chromosomal translocation.
+The now-famous Philadelphia chromosome consists of a joint fusion of parts of chromosome 9 and chromosome 22 and is a prototypical example of a cancer-causing chromosomal translocation.

-Juxtaposition of the ABL gene, which encodes a tyrosine kinase, on chromosome 9 and the BCR gene on chromosome 22, leads to the generation of a chimeric fusion protein with constitutive oncogenic kinase activity.
+The juxtaposition of the ABL gene, which encodes a tyrosine kinase on chromosome 9 and the BCR gene on chromosome 22, leads to the generation of a chimeric fusion protein with constitutive oncogenic kinase activity.

-Since the discovery of the Philadelphia chromosome, thousands of chromosomal translocations have been characterized.
+Since discovering the Philadelphia chromosome, thousands of chromosomal translocations have been characterized.

-While chromosomal translocations have been particularly well characterized in blood cancers such as CML, they are equally relevant and frequent in solid tumors and in non-cancerous diseases, including infertility and schizophrenia.
+While chromosomal translocations have been exceptionally well characterized in blood cancers such as CML, they are equally relevant and frequent in solid tumors and non-cancerous diseases, including infertility and schizophrenia.